clearcontainers/runtime/README.md

 ## Hardware requirements

-The runtime has a built-in command to determine if your host system is capable of running a Clear Container.
+The runtime has a built-in command to determine if your host system is capable of running an Intel® Clear Container.
 Simply run:

 ```bash
 $ cc-runtime cc-check